 Health Insurance for Unemployed or Low-Earning Residents

-Social security system: Unemployed individuals who have previously contributed to the social security system may still have access to healthcare benefits.
-Contributions made during previous employment can provide coverage even during periods of unemployment.
+Unemployed individuals who have previously contributed to the Social Security system may still have access to healthcare benefits as contributions made during previous employment can provide coverage even during periods of unemployment.

-State-sponsored health subsidies: For those with limited financial resources, the Portuguese government provides health subsidies and assistance.
+State-sponsored health subsidies: The Portuguese government provides health subsidies and assistance for those with limited financial resources.
 These subsidies may cover co-payments for medications, medical consultations, and other healthcare services, reducing out-of-pocket expenses.

 Integrated Continuous Care (Cuidados Continuados Integrados – CCI): The CCI program offers a range of health and social care services for individuals with chronic health conditions or in need of long-term care.
 It caters to the specific needs of vulnerable groups, including the unemployed and low-earning residents.